FSU BRONCOS ACADEMIC SUPPORT

 4. Any student-athletes referred by the head coach or his/her designee.

-The ISP form will be completed detailing every class assignment, test, tutorial sessions, individual study sessions, extra credit sessions, academic skills workshop, additional study hall time will also be a part of ISP plan and all other campus academic resources deemed appropriate to assist those in need of specific services.
+The ASP form will be completed detailing every class assignment, test, tutorial sessions, individual study sessions, extra credit sessions, academic skills workshop, additional study hall time will also be a part of ASP plan and all other campus academic resources deemed appropriate to assist those in need of specific services.

-However, FSU Athletic staff and tutors, approved by the Athletic Director, may supervise study activities outside the Evening Academic Support Center.
-Failure to fulfill the obligations of the ISP Plan may result in suspension from practice, travel, or competition.
+However, FSU Athletics staff and tutors, approved by the Athletic Director, may supervise study activities outside the Evening Academic Support Center.
+Failure to fulfill the obligations of the ASP Plan may result in suspension from practice, travel, or competition.

 ATHLETICS ACADEMIC COORDINATOR